fhoedemakers/pico-infonesPlus/README.md

 I contributed by adding SD card and menu support.
 For this reasons I made code changes to the emulator for accommodating the menu and SD card.

-NES gamepad and generic USB pad support contributed by [PaintYourDragon](https://github.com/PaintYourDragon) & [Adafruit](https://github.com/adafruit).
+NES gamepad support contributed by [PaintYourDragon](https://github.com/PaintYourDragon) & [Adafruit](https://github.com/adafruit).
 If using Pimoroni Pico DV Demo Base: NES controller clock, data and latch go to pins 14, 15 and 16, respectively.
 If Adafruit DVI Breakout build, it's pins 6, 7, 8 instead.